momentics/NanoVNA-X/README.md

   compute-heavy code isolated from hardware access.
 * **Drivers and middleware.** Low-level device interactions are implemented in `src/drivers/` for the LCD, Si5351 synthesiser, TLV320 codec and USB front-end, while `src/middleware/` houses small integration shims such as the `chprintf` binding for ChibiOS streams.
-Common third-party components (ChibiOS, FatFs) are vendored under `third_party/` and configured through the headers in `config/` and top-level `chconf.h`/`halconf.h`.
+ChibiOS itself is vendored under `third_party/` and configured through the headers in `config/` and top-level `chconf.h`/`halconf.h`.
 * **User interface layer.** The sweep thread initialises the UI toolkit (`src/ui/`), processes hardware inputs, refreshes plotting primitives and marks screen regions for redraw.
 Fonts and icon bitmaps that back the rendering code are stored in `src/resources/`.
 Optional